riktenx/damage-counter/README.md

 [If you encounter any bugs, please raise an issue by clicking here.](https://github.com/0anth/damage-counter/issues/new)

+## How to use
+If you only want to know how much damage you did and how long the kill took, then no configuration is required.
+If however, you want to see other player's damage, then you need to use the default RuneLite Party plugin to create a party and invite the other players.

 ## Features

 - Overlay with damage information (togglable)